This post may include affiliate links. Thank you for your support.

 Again, that totally depends on you, boo!
 How often do you cook?
 How bare are your shelves?
 What’s your budget?
 When’s your payday?
 How many humans live with you?
 Let me repeat: cooking is a personal journey, so all the particulars are going to depend on you and your personality.

 Generally speaking, I do a big pantry stocking trip about once every 2 weeks.
-Then, the Boy tends to call me on his way home from work to see if I need anything, which I take him up on about 1-2 times per week.
+Then, my other half tends to call me on his way home from work to see if I need anything, which I take him up on about 1-2 times per week.
 But, that’s just the cadence that works for me.

 If you don’t cook every day like I do, maybe once a month is sufficient.
 Or, perhaps you’re more of a “hunter/gatherer” type and you like to hit the store almost every day.
 That’s fine too!
 There’s no single right way to do it.